hegh/basics/README.md

 If you are not in full control of your codebase and pieces outside your control want to log during `init` then we will need to add special flag-based configuration to `ln` itself.
 But I am hoping that this won't be necessary.

+## todo - Filler for functions that haven't been written yet

+If you are writing new code, and want to test it as you go, the `todo` package provides a couple of methods to fill in functions you haven't written yet.

+### Error - Returns an error

+    return todo.Error()

+The returned error will look like this:

+    TODO: implement func FunctionName at filename.go:123

+### Panic - Panics

+    todo.Panic()

+The `panic` value is the same error that would have been returned by `Error`.